 Soghoian also predicts that once people find something better to use, they will move on.
 My analysis comes from much of the same camp.
 When evaluating Facebook and many other social media and .com companies the best analysis comes from their users, you and me, not Wall Street.

 Facebook is likely to have an amazing IPO, one that is highly anticipated with incredible media hype.
-They also might work out a PR deal with their Facebook users to encourage the sale of shares to them directly.and get ready for the IPO.
+They also might work out a PR deal with their Facebook users to encourage the sale of shares to them directly.
+Get ready for the IPO.
 It is going to be historic.